 Before using OCR, make sure you can read the images with your own eyes.
 If you, with your own eyes, can’t see the image clearly, make sure the original source images are not damaged AND wrinkle-free.
 So, use the cleanest and most original files for better results.

 OCR engine needs to read source images not only the ones with the best quality but also the right resolution.
-Make sure the image is resized to the correct size, which is usually about 1 / 10 of the original size (1.5 mm x 1 mm) or less.
+Make sure the image or PDF file is resized to the correct size, which is usually about 1 / 10 of the original size (1.5 mm x 1 mm) or less.
 This way, the result will be more accurate.

 Human eyes can’t even read documents that have many noises, so does the OCR engine.
 Noises make the engine difficult to read original sources and it can decrease the OCR accuracy.
 If the image has background or foreground noise, remove it to get a higher quality data extraction.